mrbusche/backseatfan.com/_posts/2010-10-16-tj-lavin-crash-video.md

   </p>

   <p>
-    &#8220;Ty update: the swelling in his brain is going down faster than expected.
-He's not out of the woods but it is looking better!&#8221;
+    "Ty update: the swelling in his brain is going down faster than expected.
+He's not out of the woods but it is looking better!"
   </p>

   <p>